tfrengler/TMech.Cf/README.md

 The project is provided here in public **as-is**.
 It is open-source but not open-contribution.
 Patches, feature- and change requests are not accepted.
 If there are bugs I will try to fix them when my time allows.
 ## TESTS:

-Almost everything is covered by functional regression/unit tests so that I can be (reasonably) sure that nothing I change or fix will break stuff.
+Almost everything is covered by functional/regression tests so that I can be (reasonably) sure that nothing I change or fix will break stuff.
 Most of these tests are quite technically involved since they require a local install of all supported browsers and their webdriver binaries, as well as a Selenium Grid server.
 I try to automate as much as I can but some things (particularly all the variations of starting a WebdriverContext) are better off being manually tested.

-All the tests live in the *tests*-subfolder which you can safely ignore/delete.
+*NOTE*: All the tests live in the *tests*-subfolder which you can safely ignore/delete.

 ## CONTENTS: